raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 ![Temperature slider](images/temperature-slider.png)

 **Note:** You might be wondering why the temperature slider displays the temperature as a whole number, but the reading you get is a decimal.
-The emulator simulates the slight inaccuracy of the real sensor, so the temperature measurement seen may be very slightly larger or smaller than the value set by the slider.
+The emulator simulates the slight inaccuracy of the real sensor, so the temperature measurement you see may be very slightly larger or smaller than the value you've set with the slider.